FaSinPat: Closure of Zanon factory and takeover by workers

 FaSinPat has been financially successful and able to expand.
 During four years of operation, over 170 new workers were hired, bringing the total number of workers to 410 by April 2005.
 Hindering FaSinPat's profitability is that the worker-controlled factory pays full price for electricity and gas while the previous owner only paid 20%.
 FaSinPat is the only factory in Neuquén to do so.
 In eight years the Neuquén Province has not bought any tiles from FaSinPat.

 FaSinPat has nurtured its relationship with the surrounding community.
 From the start, the recovered factory donated tiles to community centers and hospitals and organised cultural activities for the community on its premises.
 In 2005, FaSinPat voted to build a community health clinic in the impoverished Nueva España neighbourhood.
 The inhabitants of Nueva España had been demanding such a clinic from the provincial government for two decades; FaSinPat built it in three months.
 The workers also make monthly donations to soup kitchens and hospitals.
 Community support has been very important in protecting the recovered factory from the threats it is subjected to.

 On August 14, 2009, the provincial legislature voted to expropriate the factory to the Zanon cooperative legally and indefinitely by a count of 26 for and 9 against.
-The state also agreed to pay the principal creditors still owed roughly 22 million pesos (around $7 million).
+The state also agreed to pay the principal creditors, who still owed roughly 22 million pesos (around $7 million).
 Chief amongst these creditors are the World Bank, from whom Luis Zanon took a substantial loan to start the factory, and Sacmi, an Italian company that produces ceramics machinery.
 However, the cooperative has resisted these moves, arguing that these creditors participated in a fraudulent bankruptcy in 2001, and that Zanon himself should be liable for these debts, because the credits went to him personally, and not the plant.